The Sovereign #iwill Fund 1.0 Grants

 Solent Youth Action’s Skills Centre Development project received £8,412.

-Solent Youth Action used the grant to support young people develop an outdoor kitchen at their new skills centre, The Routes.
+Solent Youth Action used their grant to support young people develop an outdoor kitchen at their new skills centre, The Routes.
 35 young volunteers aged between 10-20-years-old designed, planned, fundraised and built the space, which will benefit hundreds of people over the coming years.
-The centre is entirely run by young people, who volunteer their time whilst gaining practical skills in carpentry and using power tools, as well as horticulture, planning, teamwork, admin, youth work and landscape design.

 Mayfield Nurseries’ Change Champions project received £9,144.49.

-Mayfield Nurseries used the grant to engage around 40 young people aged 10-20 in their Change Champions project, particularly those who were struggling to engage in formal education or were facing life barriers in relation to mental health, poverty and housing.
+Mayfield Nurseries used the grant to engage around 22 young people aged 10-20 in their Change Champions project, particularly those who were struggling to engage in formal education or were facing life barriers in relation to mental health, poverty and housing.

 The young people learnt about horticulture, sustainability, environmental issues and mental health and were able to plan and lead a series of events to engage others in the community in understanding more about nature, the environment and sustainability.

-Shine Pinehurst’s Wonky Pizza project received £10,000.
+Shine Pinehurst’s Wonky Pizza Project received £10,000.

-Shine Pinehurst used the grant to support 46 young people aged 11-15 set up and run a pizza oven in the heart of communities across Swindon.
+Shine Pinehurst used their grant to support 46 young people aged 11-15 set up and run a pizza oven in the heart of communities across Swindon.
 The young people led the project and were in charge of choosing locations, days, times, the menu, advertising and making and delivering the pizzas.

 The young people completed training in food hygiene, health and safety, food preparation, allergen training and in how to use the pizza oven to equip them with transferable skills for life.